10 Facts About The Thermosphere

 8. Satellite Communications Rely on the Thermosphere

-The thermosphere is crucial for satellite communications as its characteristics and the presence of charged particles can greatly affect signal transmission.
-Therefore, understanding this layer’s behavior is critical for maintaining reliable communication networks.
+The thermosphere is important for satellite communications, as its characteristics and the presence of charged particles can greatly affect signal transmission.
+So understanding this layer’s behavior is critical for maintaining reliable communication networks.

 9. Satellites Meet Their End in the Thermosphere